L77B/DET_Group_project_2/README.md

 ## Introduction

-Create your WaterColor Village makes you feel like a giant building your own settlement.
+Create your WaterColor Village makes you feel like a giant, building your own settlement.
-Set your own goal in this calm and cozy sandbox environment with cute sheeps and watercolored houses.
+Set your own goal in this calm and cozy sandbox environment with cute sheep and watercolour houses.
-This will be especially fun in VR beacuse you interact with everything directly with your hands.
+This will be especially fun in VR because you interact with everything directly with your hands.
-For example when placing and scaling the houses.
-And it feels like you're a giant making your own world.
+For example, when placing and scaling the houses.

-[Project XR ] is an educational XR experience that lets you explore in 3D [...] .
-Learn about [...].

-The problem detected was...

-The proposed solution is valuable because...

-## Design Process (Elin skriver)
+## Design Process

 [_Add evidence on the general overview of how you planned, designed, and developed your project, including the goals, challenges, and solutions._]
 The goal was to create a VR experience where the user would feel calm and creative in a sandbox environment.
-For example:
+Challenges:
+1. The placement of the digital 3D table on the real table.
+Solutions:

+Process:
-1. Firstlty sketches was done based on our ideas (see picture).
+1. First sketches were done based on our ideas (see picture).

   <img src="Assets/ImagesReadMe/IMG_0100.jpg" width="300">

-3. A moodboard was made to get an overview of the mood, colour, and vision of our project (see picture).
+2. A moodboard was made to get an overview of the mood, colour, and vision of our project (see picture).

      <img src="Assets/ImagesReadMe/moodboard.png" width="300">

-5. Target user was identifed: poeple who likes to be creative.
+3. Target user was identified: people who like to be creative.
-6. 3D models were made using a program called Maya (see picture below).
+4. 3D models were made using a program called Maya (see picture below).

   <img src="Assets/ImagesReadMe/House1.png" width="300">      <img src="Assets/ImagesReadMe/House2.png" width="300">

-8. Handpainted watercolor textures were created and applied on the 3D houses (see picture below).
+5. Hand-painted watercolour textures were created and applied to the 3D houses (see picture below).

     <img src="Assets/ImagesReadMe/WateerColor1.png" width="300">

-9. The overall mechanics of the VR experience were developed from grab interactions, resizing of the houses, skybox timer, etc.
+6. The overall mechanics of the VR experience were developed using grab interactions, resizing of the houses, skybox timer, etc (see Features).
+We had problems with the position of the digital table on the real table.
+However, it was solved by having the exact height in Unity as in the real world, and the same measurements as the real table.
+Then, adjusting the real table's position to the digital one.

  <img src="Assets/ImagesReadMe/menuScroll.png" width="300">     <img src="Assets/ImagesReadMe/menuPoke.png" width="300">

-11. A poster was made to represent the experience (see picture below).
+7. A poster was made to represent the experience (see picture below).
-12.

    <img src="Assets/ImagesReadMe/Poster.PNG" width="300">